Frequently Asked Question

 Ultimately, with both SEO and Google Ads, the more we get to know your business and your market, the better the results.

 Visitors to your website from a search engine tend to be pre-qualified (they have already searched using keywords that your website ranks for) and are actively looking for information on a product or service like yours.
 Furthermore, recent research indicates over 75% of us search online before making a purchase.
-Click here to view a set of statistics we have compiled as an easy-to-view infographic that highlight why SEO & AdWords should be considered as an integral cog in your marketing mix.
+Click here to view a set of statistics we have compiled as an easy-to-view infographic that highlight why SEO & Google Ads should be considered as an integral cog in your marketing mix.

 Search Engine Optimisation (SEO) is the practice of increasing the ranking position of your website in the organic search engine results pages for its target search terms.
 Organic search is sometimes referred to as natural search or unpaid search.
 Typical SEO tactics centre on creating excellent website content (copy, videos, images, blogs, etc.), technical optimisation, onpage optimisation and building natural backlinks.